isralennon/MSAAI521/deliverables/Paper.md

 The per-class distribution of annotated objects was skewed, with ~50% of cars, 10% of trucks/buses, ~35% of pedestrians and ~5% of cyclists.

-The dataset contained a wide variety of driving scenarios, including urban interesections with heavy traffic, highways with high-speed vehicles, parking lots with stationary objects and pedestrians, construction zones with unusual vehicle types and day and night scenes across different weather conditions.
+The dataset contained a wide variety of driving scenarios, including urban intersections with heavy traffic, highways with high-speed vehicles, parking lots with stationary objects and pedestrians, construction zones with unusual vehicle types and day and night scenes across different weather conditions.

 ### 3.4 Visualization Examples